 It is α-MSH’s role regulating pigment (melanin) in the skin which is arguably best understood.
 In the skin, α-MSH is produced by epidermal skin cells (keratinocytes and, less commonly, melanocytes and Langerhans cells) as a protective response to damage caused by ultraviolet (UV) radiation.

 Alpha-MSH molecules then bind with the MC1R on melanocytes (pigment producing cell) to activate the production of melanin (via a series of chemical reactions known as a signaling pathway).
 Following this process, melanin granules are deposited in packages called melanosomes which are then transported to the ends of the melanocyte projections, called dendrites.
 The tips of these dendrites are then enveloped by nearby keratinocytes into which the melanin granules are released.
 These spread out to form a pigmented, protective barrier over the keratinocyte’s nucleus.
-The melanin acts to shield this cell from further UV damage by absorbing, reflecting and refracting light (see this article for more information on the function of skin pigment).
+The melanin acts to shield this cell from further UV damage by absorbing, reflecting and refracting light.

 In addition to activating melanin, α-MSH is known to have several other roles in the skin, although the exact mechanisms are not fully understood.
 Recent research has shown that α-MSH enhances the repair of DNA damage (such as cyclobutane pyrimidine dimers or CPDs) - a process known as nucleotide excision repair or NER - and reduces the generation of free radicals (particularly hydrogen peroxide) following UVR impact.
 Both of these factors reduce the overall damage caused by UVR, thus reducing the risk factors for certain skin cancers.
 One mitigating factor, however, is that α-MSH must be able to bind to the MC1R to achieve this function.
 In some fairer skin types, and in individuals with mutations or damage to the MC1R, the normal response when α-MSH binds to the MC1R is significantly impaired or absent.
 Alpha-MSH is also known to play a role in inhibiting both the expression and activity of pro-inflammatory molecules (cytokines) in the skin.